canada-ca/blogue-canada-ca-blog/en/research-summaries/wayfinding-on-canada-ca.md

 	<img alt="A long description can be found after the image." src="../images/rs-wayfinding-sign-in-01-en.png" class="img-responsive" />
 	<figcaption><details>
 			<summary>New header with the optional contextual Sign in button</summary>
-			<p class="mrgn-tp-md">The header includes the Government of Canada signature, a Menu button, and a Canada.ca breadcrumb on the left side of the screen.
+		<p class="mrgn-tp-lg">The header includes the Government of Canada signature, a Menu button, and a Canada.ca breadcrumb on the left side of the screen.
 On the right side of the screen is a language toggle, the Canada.ca search bar, and a Sign in button.</p>
 		</details></figcaption>
 </figure> </div> </div>
 <p>Once various pieces of the new design came together, we launched another study.
 This one tested the effectiveness of the prototype and let us finesse the implementation strategy.</p>